Calamaro82/TestAutomation/ReadMe.md

 ### Configuration

-The user can configure the URL in which the tests are going to be executed through the **app.config** file.
-This file looks like this:
+Configure the URL in which the tests are going to be executed through the **app.config** file.
+The file looks like this:

 	<configuration>
 		<appSettings>